 Moreover, gaming companies are beginning to use the Lightning Network to bring Bitcoin to in-game transactions and rewards.
 Instead of using fiat currencies to purchase items, companies are offering Sats.
 They are also letting gamers earn Sats for in-game performance.

 This company has developed several casual games which allow players to earn Sats.
 These games illustrate how effective the Lightning Network can be for the gaming industry.
 Accordingly, it will enable gamers to gain real value from video games instead of just earning fictional currency.

-The first game, SaruTobi, asks gamers to lead a monkey along a vine, gain momentum, and then finally fling him into the air where he can collect bananas and bitcoin.
+The first game, SaruTobi, asks gamers to lead a monkey along a vine, gain momentum, and finally fling him into the air, where he can collect bananas and bitcoin.
 Gamers can download the game on Android and iOS devices.
 Twitter users can also play the game on a computer.

 Secondly, they have also developed a Lightning Network multiplayer game, LiteNite.
 It is like Fortnite, but players can earn Sats throughout the game.
 They receive bitcoin rewards when they shoot opponents.

 Thirdly, they have also developed the Elixir Game Launcher.
 This Lightning platform transforms games into a novel way of stacking Sats.
 Players can earn in-game items that have real-world value.
 Every item becomes an NFT, and they can sell it on the Elixir marketplace for more Sats.

 Furthermore, players can spend their Sats on gift cards from the marketplace or buy game items from other players.
 Games on the Elixir Launcher use Sats as their native currency.
 This means that any in-game rewards are in BTC.
 The launcher is available on mobile devices and desktops.